Lazerbeak12345/pixelmanipulator/README.md

 Format is much like the argument to `p.addMultipleElements`, but is sanitized.

-Includes a `number` value that serves as the element's ID number
+Includes a `number` value that serves as the element's ID number and a `name` value for convenience in making general components of elements.

 #### elementNumList